jellyfin/jellyfin.org/docs/general/networking/nginx.md

     # Security / XSS Mitigation Headers
     # NOTE: X-Frame-Options may cause issues with the webOS app
     add_header X-Frame-Options "SAMEORIGIN";
+    add_header X-XSS-Protection "0"; # Do NOT enable.
+This is obsolete/dangerous
     add_header X-Content-Type-Options "nosniff";

     # Permissions policy.
 May cause issues on some clients